 Sometimes I am able to marinate for a full 24 hours, but usually I make the marinade in the morning and soak the fish all day before dinner.

-Heat a large cast iron skillet over medium-high heat.
-Add neutral oil to the pan and sear on each side for 4 minutes.
-Sear skin side down first if skin side is your presentation side.
 The sugars in the marinade will cause the fish to caramelize, which brings delicious flavor.
 But left unattended, those sugars will go from caramelized to burnt in just a minute.
 So keep an eye on the fish as it sears.

-Miso is a traditional Japanese fermented paste made of soybeans, grain, salt and a type of fungus that all leads to a super-savory flavor.
-If you've ever tried miso soup, you know what I'm talking about.
-There are three main types of miso.
-For this recipe, I used shiro miso, which is also called white miso, and it's my first choice for this recipe.
+For this marinade, I used Shiro miso, which is also called white miso, and it's my first choice for this recipe.
 I like to think of it as your starter miso.
 Mild enough to suit every palate, a little sweet, but still packing a savory umami punch.

 Red miso is the second main type of miso and it falls on the opposite end of the spectrum.
 Fermented much longer than white miso, it's pungent and salty and perfect for heartier meals.
-Awase miso is a mix of white and red miso, so it would be a great option in this recipe if you want your miso marinade a little stronger.

 PrintEasy 6-Ingredient Miso Marinade for Fish